 NOTE: If you appeal because we told you that a Medicaid service you currently get will be changed or stopped, you have 10 calendar days to appeal if you want to keep getting that Medicaid service while your appeal is processing.
-Read "Will my benefits continue during Level 1 Appeals" on page 173 for more information.
+Read "Will my benefits continue during Level 1 Appeals" for more information.